LibraryCarpentry/lc-python-intro/episodes/01-run-quit.md

 > ## Control Vs. Edit
 >
 > In the Jupyter notebook page are you currently in control or edit mode?
 > Switch between the modes.
 > Use the shortcuts to generate a new cell
 > Use the shortcuts to delete a cell
 >
 > > ## Solution
 > >
-> > Control mode has a grey boarder and Edit mode has a green border
+> > Control mode has a blue boarder and Edit mode has a green border
 > > Use "esc" and "Enter" to switch between modes
 > > You need to be in control mode (Hit "esc" if your cell is green).
 Type "B" or "A".
 > > You need to be in control mode (Hit "esc" if your cell is green).
 Type "X".